-So, you’re considering looking for IT services in Seattle… but you’re not sure if outsourcing is the right idea for your business.
+So, you’re considering looking for IT services in Seattle, Washington.
+But you’re not sure if outsourcing is the right idea for your business.

 Let’s talk about your options for IT services and discuss the pros and cons of outsourcing your IT services to a managed services provider (MSP) right here in the city.